Accepted Transfer Student Checklist

 Transfer students are required to participate in new student orientation programs, Student Life Orientation Days (SLO Days) and the Week of Welcome (WOW).

-- SLO Days is a two-day program that introduces new students and their families to life as a college student and at Cal Poly.
+- SLO Days is a one-day program focused on preparing you for registration and familiarizing you with Cal Poly.
+It will also give you time to connect with your college's academic advising center.
 More information will be emailed to you prior to the event.

 - WOW is a program that allows you to connect with other students and your academic college.
 The program will be held right before classes begin.